gessa2020/Market-Segmentation-Project/README.md

    age,debt to income ratio, education and years employed.
 2. We can use the statistics about these clusters to know where each customer belongs to.
-3. With this information, we can then be able to tailor our bank products such as savings, loans, mortgage credit card to specific customers depending on the cluster they belong to for better results.
+3. With this information, we can then be able to tailor our bank products such as savings, loans, mortgage credit card to specific customers depending on the cluster they belong to for better performance of marketing     campaigns.